Do you have a goal of making money with your blog?

 I do think that there is a time when heartfelt content can make you money.
 If you have a strong Facebook following (in particular) you might be able to get heartfelt content to take off, and you can make money from ads on content with many thousands or millions of views.

 Getting heartfelt content to take off and make you money though, is going to be much harder than writing content that people will click into because it solves their problem.
+(And, you don’t want to establish your entire revenue system on ads – that is VERY risky.)

-Your blog in it’s entirety, should be reader focused.
+So, your blog in it’s entirety, should be reader focused.

 Even your “about you” blurb should say something about how being on your blog will benefit them.